virajmehta/differentiable_grasp_quality/README.md

 # Differentiable Grasp Quality Tensorflow Op (dGQ)
 ### Viraj Mehta

-## If you use this code or ideas from it in an academic publication, you should try cite it, somehow.

 This is a differentiable grasp quality operation based on an extension from the paper Synthesis of force-closure grasps on 3-D objects based on the Q distance.